abboudl/File-Based-Challenge-Dev/readme.md

 - All possible challenge flags.
 - Steps to convert the challenge solution to a standard flag format.

-Remember; ISSessionsCTF is an ultra-beginner CTF.
+Remember, ISSessionsCTF is an ultra-beginner CTF.
 Getting this file right is the difference between a good and a bad CTF.

 ## Development Process

 ### Setup
-1. Create a dedicated challenge development VM.
-You will have to install some tools and it’s better not to install them on your personal machine.
-A Ubuntu Linux VM is strongly recommended.
+1. **Create a dedicated challenge development VM.** You will have to install some tools and it’s better not to install them on your personal machine.
+A **Ubuntu Linux VM** is strongly recommended.
 2. Clone `https://github.com/csivitu/ctfcli/`, change directories into the repository’s root, and run the setup.py script to install `ctfcli`. ctfcli allows for the automated deployment of CTF challenges to CTFd from the commandline and is key to automated deployment.

 Command: